bystrogenomics/bystro/perl/README.md

 ### Comparing the VCF and Bystro Variant Representations

-Below we'll demonstrate the Bystro Annotation and Dosage Matrix outputs, using some examples.
-You may run these examples, if you have Bystro installed, or at least the Bystro VCF Preprocessor.
-The Bystro VCF Preprocessor, which is a tool that takes a VCF file and outputs a Bystro-annotator compatible TSV file, which is then used by the Perl Bystro Annotator to add annotations to the VCF file from the Bystro Annotation Database.
-You can install it by running `go install github.com/bystrogenomics/bystro-vcf@2.2.3`.
+Below we'll demonstrate how the Bystro Annotator handles different kinds of variants, using some examples.
+We'll do these demonstartions using the Bystro VCF preprocessor, which is a Go program used by the Bystro Annotator to convert a VCF into a partially annotated tab-separated output.
+The Bystro VCF preprocessor is installed with Bystro Annotator (see the [INSTALL.md](./INSTALL.md) file for instructions on how to install Bystro Annotator).
+If you don't have Bystro Annotator installed, you can still run the examples as long as you install the Bystro VCF preprocessor by running `go install github.com/bystrogenomics/bystro-vcf@2.2.3`.

 Please note that we are not showing the full Bystro Annotator outputs, which are far too extensive to easily display here.